 - Paid time off (PTO): Employee Appreciation Day is the perfect time to offer your staff more time off.
 Whether it’s more PTO days a year or switching to unlimited PTO, extra time for your employees to spend with their family and friends is always welcome.
 Plus, PTO helps employees feel more rested and engaged, which reduces burnout.

 - Flexible work schedules: Flex schedules promote a healthy work-life balance for employees.
 For example, working parents or employees with long commutes may prefer a 9/80 work week or a hybrid schedule.
-And if you’re worried about employees working from home, Forbes5 found it actually improves retention, productivity, and profitability.
+And if you’re worried about employees working from home, Forbes5 found it improves retention, productivity, and profitability.

 - Health benefits: Health benefits remain the most popular employee benefit.
 So why not offer a customizable health benefit?
 With a health reimbursement arrangement (HRA), you can reimburse your employees tax-free for qualified out-of-pocket medical costs and sometimes their individual health insurance premiums.